 I did not write this code, I simply pulled pieces and modified them to work together.
 AndBobsYourUncle wrote Google Assistant webserver Hassio add-on which this is largely based on.
 Chocomega provided the modifications that based it off the Google Assistant libraries.

 How does this differ from AndBobsYourUncle’s Google Assistant Webserver?
 This project is modified, running based on the Google Assistant libraries not the Google Assistant Service which allows for additional functionality such as remote media casting (Casting Spotify) See the table here.
-However this method requires a mic and speaker audio device on the host machine.
+However this method requires a mic and speaker audio device or an emulated dummy on the host machine.

 Download OAuth 2.0 Credentials file, rename it to

 PROJECT_IDenvironment variables with the values from previous steps.
-Lastly change the volume to mount your configuration directory to
+Lastly change the volume to mount your config and assistant directories to

 - Start the container using Docker Run or Docker Compose.
 It will start listening on ports 9324 and 5000.
 Browse to the container on port 9324 (

 http://containerip:9324) where you will see Get token from google: Authentication.

 - Follow the URL, authenticate with Google, return the string from Google to the container web page and click connect.
 The page will error out and that is normal, the container is now up and running.

 - To get broadcast messages working an address needs to be set, the same as your other broadcast devices.
 In the Google Home app go to Account > Settings > Assistant.
 At the bottom select your ga-webserver and set the applicable address.
 There you can also set the default audio and video casting devices.